-Until now, power-to-gas systems have required a CO2 source for methanation e.g. biogas systems, coal-fired power plants.
-This means the systems are dependent on location and often, depending on the project, the heat created in the system cannot be used.
-For this reason, the electricity-gas-electricity efficiency without using heat in the individual steps of these power-to-gas systems is only very low at around 30%.
-Our SET can be used decentrally through the patented feedback of the CO2 from its own combustion.
-Therefore, it is directly ready for use at the customer’s site which allows the use of the heat.
-This means that the overall utilisation ratio of electricity and gas efficiency can be increased to over 90% with the use of heat/cold from the renewable energy used.
+Until now, power-to-gas plants for methanisation have required a carbon dioxide source, e.g. biogas plants or coal-fired power stations.
+They are therefore location-dependent and the heat generated in the system often cannot be used, depending on the project.
+For this reason, the electricity-gas-electricity efficiency without heat utilisation in the individual steps of these power-to-gas plants is only very low, at around 30%.
+The SET/ZET can be used in a decentralised manner due to the patented recirculation of carbon dioxide from its own combustion.
+This means that it can be used directly on site at the customer’s premises, thus enabling the use of heat.
+In this way, the overall efficiency of self-generated energy using heating/cooling can be increased to over 90%.

-Yes.
-An autonomous energy supply with SET is possible if there are sufficient renewable energies available in order to cover the entire demand for energy of the object less up to 10% efficiency losses.
-The system must be designed so that the longest period of time in which no renewable energies are available can be bridged.
+Yes, a self-sufficient energy supply with SET is possible if the available renewable energies are sufficient to cover the total energy requirements of the building, minus efficiency losses.
+The plant must then be designed in such a way that the longest period of time during which no renewable energies are available can be bridged.

-The system is therefore even interesting for areas without the corresponding infrastructure.
-For example, in the absence of gas and electricity grids in large regions or in residential projects/neighbourhoods where real and not only financial full supply with electricity/heat helps to implement the goals of the energy revolution in the building sector or in the area of isolated supply.
+The system is therefore of particular interest for areas without the corresponding infrastructure.
+For example, in the absence of gas and electricity networks in large countries or in the area of island supplies.

-The SET can be used anywhere where electricity from renewable energies is available and where consumers of electricity, heat or cold are present.
+SET can be used wherever there is a surplus of electricity from renewable energy sources and where there are consumers of electricity, heating or cooling.

-Yes.
-Existing energy supply systems can be integrated into the SET.
-Certain technical requirements must be met, and the integration must make both economic and technological sense.
-Above all, systems with a high need for heat or cold are attractive economically.
+Yes, already existing energy supply systems can be integrated into the SET.
+For this to happen, certain technical requirements must be met, and integration should make sense both economically and in terms of energy.

-With the SET, the proportion of CO2 in biogas can be transformed into regenerative natural gas by using hydrogen in the EXYTRON reactor.
-As a result, the proportion of methane in biogas can be increased to more than 98%.
-In comparison, currently the proportion of methane in biogas is between 50 and 60%.
-The increased calorific value delivers two options for increasing the efficiency of the biogas system.
-Either more electricity is generated from the biogas or less gas/biomass is required for the same yield.
-This increase in efficiency reduces both the consumption of valuable land for the substrate and the areas of harmful monocultures.
+By using SET, the carbon dioxide in the biogas can be converted to regenerative natural gas together with hydrogen from EXYTRON’s methanisation plant.
+For comparison: So far, the proportion of methane in biogas is between 50 and 60%.
+The increased calorific value of biogas provides two options for increasing the efficiency of the biogas plant: Either more electricity is generated from the biogas or less gas/biomass is needed for the same yield.
+On the one hand, this increase in efficiency reduces the consumption of valuable acreage for the substrate and, on the other hand, reduces the areas of harmful monocultures.

-SSector coupling or integrated energy is the intelligent networking of the three sectors of the energy industry: electricity, heat supply and traffic.
-A higher share of renewable energies can be integrated through the synergistic effects of these sectors.
-Therefore, sector coupling is also seen as the key concept in the energy revolution and the development of energy systems with 100% renewable energies.
+Sector coupling or sectors’ coupling or Integrated Energy refers to the intelligent networking of the three sectors of the energy industry: Electricity, heating and transport/mobility.
+Synergy effects between these sectors will make it possible to integrate a high proportion of renewable energy.
+Sector coupling is thus also seen as a key concept in energy system transformation and the development of energy systems with 100% renewable energies.